18F/18f.gsa.gov/_about/index.md

 For all press inquiries, please email [press@gsa.gov](mailto:press@gsa.gov?Subject=18F%20Media%20Query) with the topic you’d like to talk about and your deadline.

-The GSA Office of Strategic Communications handles all press questions and can connect you with the proper people at 18F and the Technology Transformation Service.
+The GSA Office of Strategic Communications handles all press questions and can connect you with the proper people at 18F and the Technology Transformation Services.
 See the [GSA newsroom](https://www.gsa.gov/portal/category/26627) for news releases and official resources.

 If you’re writing a story about 18F, feel free to use any of the images below.